sharetribe/flex-docs/src/docs/concepts-listings/how-the-search-works/index.md

 ### Custom user search endpoint in the template server

-The Flex Integration API does have an endpoint for querying users.
+The Sharetribe Integration API does have an endpoint for querying users.
 However,
 [using the Integration API safely requires a trusted context](/concepts/marketplace-api-integration-api/#when-to-use-the-integration-api), such as the template application server.